 Receive Notifications of Future Applications for Permits

 Create a subscription to the department’s Permit Application Subscription Service (PASS) system.
-This free service enables visitors to customize notification preferences, including selecting multiple application types and defining geographic area of interest (by county, or within a defined radius from a point selected).
+This free service enables visitors to customize notification preferences, including selecting multiple application types (JC, JM, JN, BC, BI, BM, BN, BMA, BE) and defining geographic area of interest (by county, or within a defined radius from a point selected).
 The PASS system will automatically send an email notification whenever the department receives a permit application that meets the subscription criteria.
 The email will specify the type of authorization being applied for and provide the application tracking number.
-Obtain updates on any application under review currently by contacting the appropriate DEP district office.
+Obtain updates on any application under review currently by contacting the appropriate Permit Manager.